creativescala/case-study-parser/docs/pages/parsing.md

 In words, a `Parser[A]` has a method `parse` that accepts a `String` and returns a `Result[A]`.

 What's a `Result[A]`?
-It will contain a value of type `A` if we successfully parsed the `String`, and an error otherwise.
+On a successful parse it will contain a value of type `A` and any remaining unparsed input.
+Otherwise we'll have an error.
 We'll get into the details later.

 We'll need a way to create `Parsers`.
 A very simple constructor will take a `String` as input and return a `Parser[String]` that succeeds if the input starts with exactly that string.